 - If the image is too sharp reduce the opacity of the Extra Sharp layer

-The image may have been slightly brightened and desaturated.
-If this is the case, add a new Levels adjustment layer and a Saturation adjustment layer and compensate the losses.
+In some cases, the image may have been slightly brightened and desaturated.
+You can add new Levels and Saturation adjustment layers and make slight adjustments to correct this.

 In Adobe Lightroom

 Sharpening an image in Adobe Lightroom isn’t as advanced (nor as effective) as it is in Photoshop.
-Input sharpening should still be a part of your Lightroom workflow and I recommend playing around with the Sharpening sliders in the Develop Module.
+Yet, it’s better than nothing.

 Now that your image is sharpened, resized and exported in the correct format, it’s time to transfer it to your phone.
-There are several ways of doing this and I do not believe any is better than the others; just choose which method works best for you.
+There are several ways of doing this and I don’t believe any is better than the others; just choose which method works best for you.

-Most people are ready to upload the image at this stage but there’s still one final step that’s essential in making the image look as good as possible on Instagram.
-Due to the color differences between a computer and a phone, you’ll need to make a few final adjustments.
+Most people are ready to upload the image at this stage but there’s still one final step that’s essential in optimizing images for Instagram.
+You still need to make a few final adjustments to correct the color differences between a computer and a phone.

 The adjustments don’t need to be big.
-Normally I stay beneath +20 on all the sliders but it might depend on the specific image (and how well your computer’s monitor is calibrated!)
+I normally stay beneath +20 on all the sliders but it does depend on the specific image (and if your monitor is calibrated) Keep in mind that most people won’t view your images with their phone at maximum brightness.

-As I mentioned, there are several ways of transferring images from the computer to the phone.
-What’s your preferred method?
-Let us know in the comments!
+I know there are several ways of transferring images from the computer to the phone so I’m curious to hear what’s your preferred method?
+Let me know in the comments!